Area-25/ScrapeMaster/README.md

 We've got you covered!
 Use **ChatGPT** to brainstorm topics for your niche.
 Here's a **prompt template** to make it effortless:

-> _"I am using a tool called ScrapeMaster to scrape websites for training an AI model.
+> _"I am using a tool called WebRover to scrape websites for training an AI model.
 My main topic is [your niche].
 Can you provide me a list of at least 30 detailed subtopics under this niche?
 Format the output as a markdown list with each topic on a new line starting with '-'.
 For example, if the niche is 'AI research,' include subtopics like 'deep learning for healthcare,' 'transformer architectures,' etc."_

 Save ChatGPT's response directly as `topics.md` and you're ready to go!